battre/autocomplete-attribute-explainer/README.md

 > **Proposal:**
 >
+> We should model a small number of diverse countries upfront and then roll this
-> We should roll this out country by country with a reasonable high confidence
+> out country by country with a reasonable high confidence that we have modeled
-> that we have modeled the selected countries correctly, rather than aiming for
+> the selected countries correctly, rather than aiming for an immediate global
-> an immediate global launch.
+> launch.

 > **Status:**
 >